 Most often, I'll serve chana dal with:

-- White jasmine or basmati rice
+- White jasmine or basmati rice, or coconut rice for more flavor

-- Cilantro
+- Cilantro for garnish

-- Side salad
+- Side salad, like my kale salad

 And that's dinner!
-So simple to make, SO flavorful and all can be made ahead if you want to meal prep it.
-I think you're going to absolutely love this easy chana dal recipe and I can't wait to hear what you think!
+So simple to make, SO flavorful, and all can be made ahead if you want to meal prep it.
+I think you're going to absolutely love this easy chana dal recipe, and I can't wait to hear what you think.

-More Curry Inspired Recipes to Try:
+More Curry Recipes to Try

-Easy Chana Dal with Coconut Quinoa Flatbreads
+Chana Dal with Coconut Quinoa Flatbreads

 Ingredients